-- Draft - Until published, Draft pages are not visible in site navigation or even accessible indirectly via links.
-New or copied pages automatically assume the Draft state; existing pages can be sent to the draft state, if you need to temporarily take a page "offline" for updates and then publish again in the future.
+- Draft - Until published, Draft pages are not visible in community navigation or even accessible indirectly via links.
+New or copied pages are automatically set to the Draft state; existing pages can be set to the Draft state, if you need to temporarily take a page "offline" for updates and then publish again in the future.

-- Published - Published pages are accessible and/or visible on your site, depending on their configuration.
+- Published - Published pages are accessible and/or visible on your community, depending on their configuration.

 NOTE: All archived pages are hidden by default in the CMS.
 To view them, click the filter icon above the list, select Archived, and click Apply.

 In the Navigation Tree, click the magnifying glass icon to search for pages based on their Page Title or Page Code Name.
 Select a page in the resulting dialog to jump to the page in the Navigation Tree.

 To clear search results, click the X in the search field.

 In the Navigation Tree, click the filter icon to filter pages by Page Status and/or View Permissions.
 After selecting your filter(s), click Apply to list the applicable pages below.
 These filters make it easy to find and manage pages of a specific state and/or view permission.

 To clear your filter(s), click Clear Filter in the filter menu.

 - Accessible on site